core-coin/nuntiare/README.md

   - **CBC721 token transfers** (NFTs) for all NFT contracts in the .well-known registry
   - **CTN transfers** to subscription addresses for payment tracking
 - The token list is automatically fetched from the .well-known service on startup and refreshed every hour to ensure new tokens are detected.
 - **Subscription Payments**: Only the CTN token (configured via `SMART_CONTRACT_ADDRESS`) is used for subscription payments.
-Wallets stay subscribed while their accumulated CTN payments are at least 200 CTN within the trailing month.
-Payments are tracked by monitoring transfers to each wallet's `SubscriptionAddress`.
+Subscription cost and duration are configurable via `SUBSCRIPTION_MONTH_COST` (default: 200 CTN) and `SUBSCRIPTION_MONTH_DURATION` (default: 30 days).
+Payments are tracked by monitoring transfers to each wallet's `SubscriptionAddress`, and subscriptions extend proportionally based on the amount received.
 - Telegram notifications are sent once the bot has a chat ID for the registered username (user must send `/start`).
 Email notifications use basic SMTP authentication.
 - **Core Blockchain Hashing**: The Core blockchain uses SHA3-NIST for hashing instead of Keccak-256 used by Ethereum.